ksilz/bpf-talks-openj9-memory/README.md

 And now for some shameless self-promotion.
 I write a blog about how to get [better Java projects faster with JHipster and Docker](https://betterprojectsfaster.com).
 It's been dormant [since the end of 2019](https://betterprojectsfaster.com/blog/), but I'll pick it up again by June 2020.
 Spoiler alert: I'll also write about [Flutter](https://flutter.dev), Google's cross-platform UI toolkit for native mobile, web & desktop apps.
 I built [a mobile prototype with it](https://www.youtube.com/watch?v=dxqA6RhEwdQ&t=1s) last year.

-## What do I need to test OpenJ9 vs HotSpot myself?
+## What Do I Need to Test OpenJ9 and Hotspot Myself?

 You need Docker & Docker Compose.
 I used two different applications to test OpenJ9 vs HotSpot: